urql-graphql/urql/docs/getting-started.md

 Which again looks a lot like `useMutation`'s tuple that contains the `executeMutation` function.

+## Polling

+Your query can be passed an argument named `pollInterval`, this will ensure that your query is reexecuted every x ms. You'll have to make sure that your `requestPolicy` for these queries is `cache-and-network` or `network-only` else the data will never be refetched.

 ## More examples

 More examples on how to use `urql`